 The information in accordance with the provisions of Section 134 (3) (m) of theCompanies Act 2013 read with Rule (8) of the Companies (Accounts) Rules 2014 is appendedas

 Annexure 6 to this report.

-Petroleum & Natural Gas State Governments of NCT of Delhi & Uttar Pradesh Petroleum and Natural Gas Regulatory Board and Promoter Companies (GAIL& BPCL) for their continuous patronage& support throughout the year.
+Petroleum & Natural Gas State Governments of NCT of Delhi Uttar Pradesh Haryana& Rajasthan Petroleum and Natural Gas Regulatory Board and Promoter Companies (GAIL& BPCL) for their continuous guidance & support throughout the year.